Accountancy and Data Analysis, Master of Accountancy (0501)

 Program Requirements (30 hours)

-The program curriculum consists of thirty (30) semester hours of graduate courses with eighteen (18) semester hours of required accounting courses.
+The program curriculum consists of thirty (30) semester hours of graduate courses with twenty four (24) semester hours of required accounting and data analytics and/or cybersecurity courses.

-Students admitted to the MAcc program may select graduate courses offered in the Gordon Ford College of Business upon approval by the department chair.
-Tier I or business foundation courses and BA 515 will not be considered as satisfying any part of the 30-hour requirement.
-Six (6) hours of the elective graduate courses may be from outside the Gordon Ford College of Business with prior approval of the department chair.
-Individual programs of study must be approved by the department chair.
+Students admitted to the MADA program may select electives from any graduate program offered in the Gordon Ford College of Business or in any other WKU graduate program upon approval by the MADA program director.
+BA 515 will not be considered as satisfying any part of the 30-hour requirement.
+Individual programs of study must be approved by the program director.
 The selection of elective courses should be directly related to the student’s career goals and/or desired skills/competencies.

-A student admitted to the MAcc program must maintain a 3.0 GPA (4.0 scale).
-The department chair, with the consent/approval of the faculty appeals committee, may grant permission for any student who fails to maintain a 3.0 GPA due to extenuating circumstances to continue for one semester on a probationary basis.
+A student admitted to the MADA program must maintain a 3.0 GPA (4.0 scale).
+The MADA program director, with the consent/approval of the faculty appeals committee, may grant permission for any student who fails to maintain a 3.0 GPA due to extenuating circumstances to continue for one semester on a probationary basis.
 Any student granted probationary status must attain a cumulative 3.0 GPA by the end of the following semester to remain in the program.

 A student who receives a "C" or lower in two required accounting courses will be subject to dismissal from the program.
-The department chair, with the consent/approval of the faculty appeals committee, may grant a waiver in cases of extenuating circumstances.
+The program director, with the consent/approval of the faculty appeals committee, may grant a waiver in cases of extenuating circumstances.